bboxy/bitfire/readme.txt

 lda #BITFIRE_LOAD_NEXT
 jsr link_load_raw

 This will load the next file even without a framework present, as this function is implemented within the floppy code.
-This might be useful if you do not want to remember a filenumber but just load through disc file by file.
+This might be useful if you do not want to remember a filenumber but just load through disk file by file.

 Decomp
 ------